Princess Helena of the United Kingdom: Married life

-Helena and Christian were devoted to each other, and led a quiet life in comparison to Helena's sisters.
+Helena and Christian were devoted to each other and led a quiet life in comparison to Helena's sisters.
 Following their marriage, they took up residence at Cumberland Lodge in Windsor Great Park, the traditional residence of the Ranger of Windsor Great Park, the honorary position bestowed on Christian by the Queen.
 When staying in London, they lived at the Belgian Suite in Buckingham Palace.
 The couple had six children: Christian Victor in 1867, Albert in 1869, and Helena Victoria and Marie Louise in 1870 and 1872, respectively.
 Their last two sons died early; Harald died eight days after his birth in 1876, and an unnamed son was stillborn in 1877.
-Princess Louise, Helena's sister, commissioned the French sculptor Jules Dalou to sculpt a memorial to Helena's dead infants.
+Helena's sister Princess Louise commissioned the French sculptor Jules Dalou to sculpt a memorial to Helena's dead infants.

-The Christians were granted a parliamentary annuity of £6,000 a year, which the Queen requested in person.
+The Christians were granted a parliamentary annuity of £6,000 a year by the Annuity, Princess Helena Act 1866 (29 & 30 Vict. c.
+7), which the Queen requested in person.
 In addition, a dowry of £30,000 was settled upon, and the Queen gave the couple £100,000, which yielded an income of about £4,000 a year.
 As well as that of Ranger of Windsor Park, Christian was given the honorary position of High Steward of Windsor, and was made a member of the Royal Commission for the Exhibition of 1851.
 However, he was often an absentee figurehead at the meetings, instead passing his time playing with his dog Corrie, feeding his numerous pigeons, and embarking on hunting excursions.